Claudia Mo: Politics

-Mo is a founding member of the Civic Party in 2006.
+Mo was a founding member of the Civic Party in 2006.
 She first ran in the Kowloon West geographical constituency in the 2008 Legislative Council election but was unsuccessful.

 In the 2012 election, she won one of the constituency's five available seats.
 She ran with the slogan "Against Mainlandisation" which led to controversy within the party, as the Civic Party used the slogan "Against Communistisation."
 After her election, she was considered more pro-localist within the party.
 She formed the "HK First" with Neo Democrats' Gary Fan to work on the localist agenda.

 Mo took part in the 2014 Hong Kong protests.
 The following year, she told a journalist that she did not consider the protests a failure, due to the attention they seemed to have drawn by many to the "plight of the Hong Kong people".
 On the same occasion, she spoke of a "parental mentality" of the Chinese Central Government towards Hong Kong.

 In the 2016 election, she was re-elected with the slogan of "self-determination".
 She later quit the Civic Party on 14 November 2016, citing differences with the party on localism, filibuster and other issues.
 She said she would continue serving the legislature as an "independent democrat" under the label "HK First".